Power-optimal, stabilized entangling gate between trapped-ion qubits: Supplementary Information

 The projection technique works for all orders $k\ge 1$ of $R_p^{(k)}$.
 However, not much is gained by continuing the projection beyond $k=1$.
 The reason is the following.
 In our example, the best result, obtained by projecting the first 12 states, brings down the variation in the relative $\chi$ from 35\% to just 1.5\%.
 These 1.5\%, however, are mostly due to the residual slope of the first-order stabilization, so that second-order stabilization would not contribute much, other than computational effort and power expended.
 We see this in the following way.
 The slope of the first-order stabilization for 12 projected states at 0 motional-mode drift is $3\times 10^{-5}\,$/Hz.
 Therefore, at $500\,$Hz motional-mode drift, the variation in the relative value of $\chi$ is 0.015, i.e. 1.5\%.
-This is exactly the amount we read off in Fig.~\ref{figchi} for the case of 12 projected states.
+This is exactly the amount we read off in Fig.~\ref{figchi}{\bf b} for the case of 12 projected states.
 Therefore, the residual variation is mostly due to the first order, and stabilizing the second order will have a negligible effect.
-Nevertheless, as shown in Fig.~\ref{figchi}, and given an unstabilized variation of 35\%, active first-order stabilization, which brings this variation down to about 1.5\%, is already a great boon for the stabilization of quantum-computer operation.
+Nevertheless, as shown in Fig.~\ref{figchi}{\bf a}, and given an unstabilized variation of 35\%, active first-order stabilization via projection, which brings this variation down to about 1.5\% (see Fig.~\ref{figchi}{\bf b}), is already significant for the stabilization of quantum-computer operation.
+While, as discussed above, it is not possible to implement the moments strategy (\ref{eq:S14-1}) with a single pulse, working with two different pulses, each directed at a different one of the two ions participating in the gate, (\ref{eq:S14-1}) can in fact be realized and results in the moments methods described in the following two sections.